sequelpro/sequelpro/docs/get-connected/remote-connection.md

 the MySQL server must accept network connections

 _Some server administrators forbid connections from other computers, by using the option --skip-networking.
 Then the MySQL server only accepts connection from processes running on the same server (eg. PHP scripts), but not from remote clients (such as Sequel Ace).
-See [Section 5.1.2 of the MySQL Manual](http://dev.mysql.com/doc/refman/5.1/en/server-options.html#option_mysqld_skip-networking "http://dev.mysql.com/doc/refman/5.1/en/server-options.html#option_mysqld_skip-networking")._
+See [MySQL Manual](https://dev.mysql.com/doc/refman/en/server-options.html#option_mysqld_skip-networking)._

 the MySQL server must be configured to accept connections from your adress

 Many administrators configure MySQL in a manner that it allows network connections only from specific IP addresses.
 If this is the case, they will probably ask you for your IP adress.
-See [Section 5.4.4 of the MySQL Manual](http://dev.mysql.com/doc/refman/5.1/en/connection-access.html "http://dev.mysql.com/doc/refman/5.1/en/connection-access.html") for details on how MySQL decides if you are allowed to connect.
+See [MySQL Manual](https://dev.mysql.com/doc/refman/en/connection-access.html) for details on how MySQL decides if you are allowed to connect.

 if the server is behind a firewall, the firewall must be configured to accept MySQL connections